 In the following we provide an analytical explanation for the direction of this change (i.e. slow-down or speed-up) as well as for its magnitude in specific temporal networks.
 We show that an accurate analytical estimate $\mathcal{S^*}$ for the slow-down $\mathcal{S}$ observed in empirical temporal networks can be calculated based on the eigenvalue spectrum of higher-order, time-aggregated representations of temporal networks.
-Our approach utilises a \emph{state space expansion} to obtain a higher-order Markovian representation of non-Markovian temporal networks.
+Our approach utilises a \emph{state space expansion} to obtain a higher-order Markovian representation of non-Markovian temporal networks~\cite{Nelson1995}.
 This means that a non-Markovian \emph{sequence of interactions} in which the next interaction only depends on the previous one (i.e. one-step memory), can be modeled by a Markovian stochastic process that generates a \emph{sequence of two-paths}.
-Analogous to a \emph{first-order time-aggregated network} $G^{(1)}$ consisting of (first-order) nodes $V^{(1)}$ and (first-order) edges $E^{(1)}$, we define a \emph{second-order time-aggregated network} $G^{(2)}$ represents an edge in the first-order aggregate network $G^{(1)}$.
-As edges $E^{(2)}$.
+Analogous to a \emph{first-order time-aggregated network} $G^{(1)}$ consisting of (first-order) nodes $V^{(1)}$ and (first-order) edges $E^{(1)}$, we define a \emph{second-order time-aggregated network} $G^{(2)}$ consisting of \emph{second-order nodes} $V^{(2)}$ and \emph{second-order edges} $E^{(2)}$.
 Similar to a directed line graph construction~\cite{Harary1960}, each second-order node represents an edge in the first-order aggregate network.
-As second-order edges, we define all possible paths of length two in $G^{(1)}$, i.e. the set of all pairs $\left(e_1, e_2\right)$ for edges $e_1=(a,b)$ and $e_2=(b,c)$ in $G^{(1)}$.
-With this, \emph{second-order edge weights} $w^{(2)}(e_1,e_2)$ can be defined as the relative frequency of time-respecting paths $(a,b;t-1) \rightarrow (b,c;t_2)$ of length two in a temporal network.
+As second-order edges, we define all possible paths of length two in the first-order aggregate network, i.e. the set of all pairs $\left(e_1, e_2\right)$ for edges $e_1=(a,b)$ and $e_2=(b,c)$ in $G^{(1)}$.
+With this, \emph{second-order edge weights} $w^{(2)}(e_1,e_2)$ can be defined as the relative frequency of time-respecting paths $(a,b;t_1) \rightarrow (b,c;t_2)$ of length two in a temporal network.
 While the full details of this construction can be found in the Methods section, we illustrate our approach using the two temporal networks shown in Fig.~\ref{fig:example}.
 Panels (c) and (d) show two second-order time-aggregated networks $G^{(2)}$ and $\tilde{G}^{(2)}$ corresponding to the temporal networks $G^{T}$ and $\tilde{G}^{T}$ respectively.
 In particular, the absence of a time-respecting path $d \rightarrow b \rightarrow c$ in $G^{T}$ is captured by the absence of the second-order edge between the second-order nodes $e_1=\left(d,b\right)$ and $e_2=\left(b,c\right)$.
 Further differences between the causality structures of $G^{T}$ and $\tilde{G}^{T}$ are captured by different second-order edge weights.
 Notably, this example illustrates that temporal networks giving rise to different second-order time-aggregated networks can still be consistent with the same first-order time-aggregated network.